abithap/kubernetes-contrib/loadbalancer/README.md

-# High Available Load balancer using configmap
+# High Available Multi-Backend Load balancer

 The project implements a load balancer controller that will provide a high available and load balancing access to HTTP and TCP kubernetes applications.
 It also provide SSL support for http apps.